 No trails at the pond itself, but visit the Alton J. Smith Reserve, immediately adjacent, for a network of walking trails around a retired cranberry bog and into the woods.
 Continue your walk at other linked properties, including Hanson’s Sleeper Conservation Area and Pembroke’s J. J. Shepherd Memorial Forest.

 Habitats and Wildlife

 Indian Head Pond is the headwaters for Indian Head Brook.
 It is also a tributary to Furnace Pond, a public water supply.
 It is surrounded by woods, residential properties, retired cranberry bogs, and roadways.
 Some species of fish commonly found in Indian Head Pond include largemouth bass, chain pickerel, sunfish, white perch and yellow perch.

 Indian Head Brook is a major tributary to the Indian Head River.
 The Indian Head River forms the boundary between Hanover and Hanson, and merges with Pembroke’s Herring Brook, a short distance downstream of Ludden’s Ford Park, to form the North River at a spot called The Crotch.
 The North River flows 12 miles through Pembroke, Hanover, Norwell, Marshfield and Scituate, eventually making its way to Massachusetts Bay and the Atlantic Ocean.

 Parking: Limited on-site parking at the Marcus L. Urann Fisherman's Landing, off Route 58, Hanson.

 Trail Difficulty: Easy

-Launch ramp for canoes, kayaks and very small boats.
+Launch ramp for canoes, kayaks and car-top carry boats.
+Geocache location.